avfang/workout1/report/workout01-angela-fang.md

 ![](workout01-angela-fang_files/unnamed-chunk-2-1.png)

 We ordered the teams based on their player aggregate salary.
 The vertical line signals the average across all team salaries.
-Based on this chart, PHI (*) would be ranked last, and CLE (*) would be ranked first.
+Based on this chart, PHI (Philadelphia Eagles) would be ranked last, and CLE (Cleveland Cavaliers) would be ranked first.
 However, the graphic above is only one way of ranking the teams.
 We can also look from a different angle and use their aggregate points to evaluate their relative rankings:

 ``` r
 ggplot(df,aes(x=reorder(team,points), y=points))+